Advanced Educational Psychology - PSY 501

 Assignments:

 The list of assignments is provided as a guide for activities during the semester.
 It may be necessary for us to deviate from this schedule sometimes, if so I will post the changes on the class web site.
-The Units listed in the assignments can be found in your assigned readings on the library e-reserves.
 The discussion topics will be available directly in LiveJournal.
+The paper topics and associated readings will be listed directly on the main class web site.